kevoree/kevoree-book/kevoree_script_aka_kevscript/how_to_script.md

 3. Validate the result
 4. Potentially deploy the new model to really adapt the system according to modification asked in the script.

-Concretely, in Kevoree man can use this approach for several purpose.
+Concretely, in Kevoree one can use this approach for several purpose.
 Namely you can execute KevScript in

 **1. Standalone Editor**